 what is osteopathy

-Osteopaths use a wide range of non-invasive manual treatments, such as physical manipulation, articulation, stretching and massage/soft tissue as well as several other more subtle and gentle techniques to relieve tension, improve mobility and enhance the blood and nerve supply in order to help ease pain or discomfort and help return the body to a better state of balance and health.
+Osteopaths deliver personalized osteopathic treatment using a variety of non-invasive manual techniques.
+These include physical manipulation, joint articulation, stretching, and soft tissue massage, along with more subtle and gentle methods.
+Each approach is aimed at relieving tension, improving mobility, and enhancing blood and nerve supply to ease pain and return the body to a more balanced and functional state.

 what to expect